dafo16ac/business-intelligence-df/README.md

 <h1 align="center"> Web Application </h1>
 <h2 align="center"> Market Segmentation Dashboard </h2>

 This is the source code I developed to ***showcase*** my dexterity with Data Science and Data Engineering practices, such as clustering, production deployment of web applications, and friendly GUIs.
 In fact, I deployed it as [web application](https://business-intelligence-davide.herokuapp.com/) on Heroku.
+A working alternative is to deploy it on AWS EC2, even though - for this small-scale project - costs are higher and improvement in performance unimpressive.

 The structure of the present repository follows best practices as long as the libraries used allow bug-free code (e.g. dash).